tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sun Jul 15 2007

-Farah Weimann (a 81-year-old Black poor high school graduate) entered a church, ready to deliver a speech to religious people.
+Farah Weimann (a 81-year-old black poor high school graduate) entered a church, ready to deliver a speech to religious people.
 She saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Farah Weimann sometimes preached her views to theists, but still felt afraid.
 Farah Weimann thought about praying to the Unblinking Eye, but decided that she she can handle this situation on her own and id not need to pray just yet.
 As Farah Weimann entered the church, she heared a small rasping noise. she knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Farah Weimann used religious teachings and beliefs to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Farah Weimann argued that the Unblinking Eye was a personal, physical being that humans can relate to and communicate with.